-It may be noted that investment property (as defined under Ind AS 40) and non-current assets held for sale (as defined under Ind AS 105) will be considered by the auditor for reporting under this clause.
+In case of companies required to comply with Ind AS, it may be noted that in case of right of use (ROU) assets covered under Ind AS 116, where the auditee, under a lease agreement, obtains the right to use an asset, the same also should be considered by the auditor for reporting under this clause.
+In case of companies required to comply with Ind AS, it may also be noted that investment property (as defined under Ind AS 40) and non-current assets held for sale (as defined under Ind AS 105) will also be considered by the auditor for reporting under this clause.